pyoner/code-snap/README.md

 ## Overview

-The primary function in this crate is `codesnap`, which accepts source code, a language identifier, and an optional JSON configuration string, and returns an image snapshot of the rendered code snippet.
+The primary function in this package is `codesnap`, which accepts source code, a language identifier, and an optional configuration object, and returns an image snapshot of the rendered code snippet.

 ## Usage